diagrams/diagrams-doc/doc/manual.rst

 natively.
 The cairo backend can do it (see below) but we don't want to tie diagrams to a particular backend.

-..
-   The second reason is that font size is handled similarly to line width, so the size of a text object cannot be known at the time of its creation anyway!
-(Future versions of ``diagrams`` may include some sort of constraint-solving engine to be able to handle this sort of situation, but don't hold your breath.)
-Font size is treated similarly to line width for a similar reason: we often want disparate text elements to be the same size, but those text elements may be part of subdiagrams that have been transformed in various ways.

-   Note: I wish this were true, but currently it isn't.
-At some future date when we do an overhaul of this stuff and introduce units, perhaps users can choose which behavior they want. -- byorgey 20 Nov 2013

 Note, however, that the cairo backend includes a module `Diagrams.Backend.Cairo.Text`:mod: with functions for querying font and text extents, and creating text diagrams that take up an